unicode-org/cldr/ldml/tr35-keyboards.md

 > This is a technical preview of a future version of the LDML Part 7.
 See [_Status_](#status), below.
 >
-> There are breaking changes, see [Compatibility Notice](#Compatibility_Notice)
+> There are breaking changes, see [Compatibility Notice](#compatibility-notice)

 ### _Summary_

 This document describes parts of an XML format (_vocabulary_) for the exchange of structured locale data.
 This format is used in the [Unicode Common Locale Data Repository](https://www.unicode.org/cldr/).

-This is a partial document, describing keyboard mappings.
+This is a partial document, describing keyboards.
 For the other parts of the LDML see the [main LDML document](tr35.md) and the links above.

 _Note:_
 Some links may lead to in-development or older